-Health and social care regulators, and others with a role in the quality and safety of care provision, have an essential role in ensuring that services and educational environments promote, protect and maintain the health, safety and wellbeing of people who use services.
+Health and social care regulators, and others with a role in the quality and safety of care provision, have an essential role in ensuring that health and care services and educational environments promote, protect and maintain the health, safety and wellbeing of people who use services.

-We believe that we can strengthen the systems that allow this information to be shared and improve the transparency about our work for people receiving care, as well as for professionals and health and care providers.
-Doing so will allow us to fulfil our collective role better, as well as improve our ability to fulfil our individual roles.
+This will allow signatories to fulfil our collective role better, as well as improve our ability to fulfil our individual roles.
 We also believe that working together more effectively can reduce unnecessary burden.
 For example, we can do this by encouraging our organisations to develop joint plans when we share similar concerns, or by taking assurance from each other’s actions.

 Contents